splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/00-1-how-to-read.md

 These activities ask you to build something using the concepts that were covered in the chapter.
 Only an overall description of a program is given, and from there it is up to you.

+## Using this site

+* Bookmark your current page, so you can easily return to it later and pick up from where you left off!
+* Use the search bar!
+Our search is quite powerful, and can help you find information on specific topics, or help you find that page you were reading earlier.
+* Use the table of contents to navigate to different parts of the guide.
+* Find something that's not quite right?
+That's entirely possible!
+Use the "Edit this page" link at the bottom of each page to suggest changes to the content.

 ## Map Markers

 Throughout your journey we might feel it's necessary to highlight some information.